Quickstart Guide

 Getting started with SpikeGadgets Main Control Unit (MCU) and Trodes

-In this guide we will go over the basic information needed to take your first recording using the SpikeGadgets Main Control Unit (MCU) and Trodes.
-This guide covers recording basics with the HH128 headstage.
-While this information will be broadly applicable to other SpikeGadgets headstages, additional setup may be required for headstages such as the Modular Stacking Headstage, the Neuropixels Probe Headstage, or the ML32 Headstage.
-For specific information about recording with other SpikeGadgets headstages, please see Product User Manuals.
+The recording basics covered in this guide use the HH128 headstage as the example.
+While much of this information will be broadly applicable to other SpikeGadgets headstages, additional setup may be required for headstages such as the Modular Stacking Headstage, the Neuropixels Probe Headstage, or the ML32 Headstage.
+For specific information about recording with other SpikeGadgets headstages, please see our Product User Manuals.

 The latest version of Trodes can be downloaded here.